View all newsletters

 DPG Media needed to find an integrated print and digital publishing system which worked and opted for Qonqord, which offers a modular platform that aims to optimise content creation and publishing processes.
 Netherlands-based Qonqord announced a major expansion into the UK market earlier this year with the acquisition of Evolved Media.

-For DPG Media, this modular approach meant it could keep its existing tech solutions that were working, while switching to while switching to Qonqord and WoodWing’s modular approach for planning, workflow and digital asset management and Adobe InDesign for page building and design.
+For DPG Media, this modular approach meant it could keep its existing tech solutions that were working, while switching to Qonqord and WoodWing’s modular approach for planning, workflow and digital asset management and Adobe InDesign for page building and design.

-The new system has delivered significant efficiency gains across DPG Media’s newspaper and magazine titles.
+The new system has delivered significant efficiency gains across DPG Media’s newspaper and magazine titles and also in the digital production process.

 DPG Media’s Flanders-based market leader Het Laatste Nieuws